-As soon as the topic of a possible boyfriend or girlfriend arises, many parents wonder what to discuss.
+As soon as the topic of a possible tween boyfriend or tween girlfriend arises, many parents wonder what to discuss.
 While it's normal to want to protect your kids, experts suggest slowing down before charging into the condom lecture.
+(But do take note of 5 things every teen should know about sex for later.)
 "What your tween really wants to talk about are feelings—the way her heart beats faster when she thinks about seeing the boy at band practice, or how good it feels when he says hi," says Benoit.

 If your child shares her feelings, be careful not to trivialize them.
 To a 13-year-old, a new rival for her crush's attention can be the worst thing ever.
 "Young love feels serious," says Lynn Ponton, M.D., a child and adolescent psychiatrist in San Francisco.
 "Kids want someone to hear them out and help them make sense of what they're experiencing—not to tell them it'll be over by tomorrow."

 For many adults who grew up with heat doodles and do-you-like-me-check-yes-or-no notes in middle school, watching their kids hook up and break up via Facebook, Twitter and text feels not only alien but scary, because it's often unsupervised.
+(Discover how to talk to about social media mistakes with your tweens.)
 Try to institute ground rules about "romantic" interaction early on, even before there's any curiosity.
 This reassures your child that it's okay to be interested in getting to know someone better.
 Spelling out the parameters in advance also lessens the possibility of conflict later on.
 "Of course, the message may be different for each family based on their culture and dynamic," says Fran Harding, director of the Substance Abuse and Mental Health Services center, which tracks teen behavior.
 "The important thing is that the policies be very clear, consistent and enforced."
-Kids should know exactly where parents stand when it comes to their digital lives, as well as actual dating.
+Kids should know exactly where parents stand when it comes to their digital lives, as well as actual tween dating.
 "And they should be aware of the consequences," says Harding, "if they don't follow the established family rules."